kulgg/tweetfisher/README.md

 ToDo

+- [x] Backend should request multiple times incase of failure
 - [ ] Do requests concurrently with ability to set max TPS
 - [ ] Fetch deleted tweets parallel to status checking process
 - [ ] Show deleted tweets fetching process
-- [ ] Backend should request multiple times incase of failure
+- [ ] Support parsing of Jul 2022 and later version